IcicleF/Nos/README.md

 > **To AE reviewers:** Should there be any questions, please contact the authors in HotCRP.
 > The authors will respond to each question as soon as possible and not later than 24 hours.
 >
-> **Kick-the-tires response period testbed:** The authors has prepared an AE testbed on CloudLab during kick-the-tires response period (May 5, 2025 - May 12, 2025).
+> **Kick-the-tires response period testbed:** The authors have prepared an AE testbed on CloudLab during kick-the-tires response period (May 5, 2025 - May 12, 2025).
 > Please post your public key on HotCRP.
 > The authors will install it ASAP.
 After that, please login to the testbed with:
 >